 Figure 2.
-El Tranquilo Concession Block
+El Tranquilo Concession Block (left) and MLN detail (right)

-The Company has initiated studies to assess the potential technical and economic extraction of a higher-grade portion of the current mineral resources as defined in the December 2019 CUBE NI 43-101 technical report on file on www.sedar.com.
+The Company has initiated studies to assess the potential technical and economic extraction of a higher-grade portion of the current mineral resources as defined in the December 2019 CUBE NI 43-101 technical report on file on www.sedarplus.ca.
 The Company is now focused on evaluating the development of this portion, termed "COSE-Style" mineralization, of the total mineral resources by underground mining.
-The Company is expecting quotations with respect to potential construction of an underground mine in Cap-Oeste.
-Material processing options are being considered and may include utilizing the Company's flotation facilities at Martha, about 100 kilometers to the southeast of Cap-Oeste.
+The Company is evaluating potential construction of an underground mine in Cap-Oeste.
+Material processing options are being considered and may include utilizing the Company's flotation facilities at Martha, located about 100 kilometers to the southeast of Cap-Oeste.